RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Introduction

-In this paper, we address the two problems above by leveraging LLM representation engineering techniques.
-Since most of the information derived by LLM neurons is redundant or irrelevant for safety, focusing on safety-critical concepts can achieve both effective dimension reduction and redundant information removal.
-To achieve this, we leverage the unique \textit{representations}~\cite{zou2023representation} that emerge in LLMs to model safety-related concepts within a specific prompt.
-These representations consist of specific directions in hidden states that indicate particular concepts and can be modeled by a moderate-sized calibration dataset.
-In particular, the safety-critical representations~\cite{wei2024assessing,zheng2024prompt,zhang2024adversarial} denote the safety-related concepts within the inputs.
+In this paper, we address the two problems above by exploring safety concept-guided coverage.
+Since most of the information encoded in LLM neurons is redundant or irrelevant for safety, focusing on safety concepts can achieve both effective dimension reduction and redundant information removal.
+To achieve this, we build on the unique \textit{representations}~\cite{zou2023representation} that emerge in LLMs to model safety-related concepts within prompts.
+These representations consist of specific directions in hidden states that indicate particular concepts and can be modeled by a small-size calibration dataset.
+The safety representations~\cite{wei2024assessing,zheng2024prompt,zhang2024adversarial} thus naturally form the foundation of safety concept-guided coverage, directly grounding coverage criteria in safety-relevant signals.

-Based on this motivation, we explore representation-aware coverage criteria for LLM safety testing, and propose RACA, a set of \textbf{R}epresentation-Aware \textbf{C}overage criteri\textbf{A}.
-As outlined in Figure~\ref{fig:overview}, the RACA derives coverage results for a test dataset through three key elements.
-First, RACA utilizes a calibration set to identify safety-critical representations for further evaluation.
-This relatively small size calibration set can be selected by human experts using representative jailbreak prompts aligned with desired safety guidelines.
-Next, for a target test suite, RACA calculates conceptual activation scores based on these identified safety-critical representations.
+Based on this motivation, we propose \textbf{RACC}, a set of \textbf{R}epresentation-\textbf{A}ware \textbf{C}overage \textbf{C}riteria.
+As outlined in Fig.~\ref{fig:overview}, RACC derives coverage results for a test dataset through three stages.
+First, RACC utilizes a calibration set to identify safety representations for further evaluation.
+The calibration set is curated to specify the safety concepts under evaluation, by sampling harmful prompts that cover the target safety categories of interest.
+Next, for a target test suite, RACC calculates concept activation scores based on these identified safety representations.
 This process transforms high-dimensional, redundant neuron information into safety-related concepts that are the primary focus of LLM safety testing.
-Finally, RACA computes the coverage results based on criteria derived from these conceptual activations, as well as their ensemble scores, to assess the quality of coverage for the test suite.
-We propose two sub-groups of criteria: (i) individual concept coverage, which focuses on the coverage of each extracted safety concept, and (ii) compositional coverage, which focuses on the coverage of compositions of different safety concepts, forming a set of six sub-criteria of RACA.
+Finally, RACC computes the coverage results based on criteria derived from these concept activations, as well as their ensembled metrics, to assess the quality of coverage for the test suite.
+We propose two sub-groups of criteria: (i) individual concept coverage, which focuses on the coverage of each extracted safety concept, and (ii) compositional concept coverage, which focuses on the coverage of compositions of different safety concepts.
+Together, these form six coverage criteria in RACC.